 If you are a student beginning a study and you do not yet have sufficient data to warrant a full presentation, then we suggest that you submit either a speed or poster (in-person delegate) or speed presentation (online delegate).
-Authors of posters will be on standby at their poster during the poster sessions, during which time they must be available to field answers from the delegates.
+Authors of posters will be on standby at their poster during the poster sessions to answer questions from delegates.
 Online delegates will submit short, pre-recorded speed presentations and must be available online to answer questions when their presentations are screened.